Skip to main content

 847-050-0021, 847-070-0022, 847-080-0017: Updating documents submitted for PA, DPM, and Acupuncture licensure.

 The rule amendments align recent updates to the MD/DO rule regarding employment verifications submitted for licensure in OAR 847-020-0160.
-For physician assistant, acupuncture, and podiatric physician applicants, the rule amendments clarify an evaluation of overall performance for an employer verification must include a statement of good standing or a statement regarding eligibility for rehire.
+For PA, acupuncture, and podiatric physician applicants, the rule amendments clarify an evaluation of overall performance for an employer verification must include a statement of good standing or a statement regarding eligibility for rehire.

 847-035-0030: Implementing HB 2395 (2023) and adding administration of levalbuterol to the EMT scope.